Frequently Asked Questions

 Widex — http://www.widex.com

 The State of Maine guarantees a minimum of 30 days for a hearing aid trial.
 Acadia Hearing provides a 45 day trial period.
+If you are purchasing your hearing aid through your insurance company’s hearing network, the period may vary but will never be less than the State of Maine minimum, by law!

 The size of the battery and how many hours you use a day affects how long it will last.
 In general, batteries last for 7-10 days in many modern hearing aids.